What Is KICKSTART ONLINE INSTITUTE (KSOI)?

 WHAT IS THE COST?

-Current Nebraska High School students, grades 9 - 12, are automatically eligible to take credit classes at no tuition cost.
+urrent Nebraska High School students, grades 9 - 12, are automatically eligible to take credit classes at no tuition cost.
+Students in 9th grade become eligible for the tuition waiver in MCC's Fall term.
 Students will be responsible for tools, textbooks, and any other associated course fees.
 Tuition for dual enrolled students will be paid for by federal funding, directed by the State and CCPE.
 Learn more about the tuition waiver.

 STUDENT EXPECTATIONS